galaxyproject/admin-training/intro/06-reference-genomes/ex06_reference_genomes.md

 ## Introduction

+A slideshow presentation on this subject can be found [here](https://martenson.github.io/dagobah-training/06-reference-genomes/reference_genomes.html#1)

 Reference genomes such as the **human, mouse, arabidopsis** etc are all quite large.
 They are used extensively in bioinformatic analyses and therefore need to be widely available in analysis systems.
 These genomes can take up quite a bit of disk space to store especially if every user has their own copy.
 A lot of bioinformatic tools need to index these large genomes before they can use them.
 Tools such as short read mappers like **BWA** or **Bowtie** calculate indices of the genomes sequences to significantly speed up their processing of short reads.
 However, these indices take a long time to build and it would be impractical to build them every time you want to do a read mapping.

 Therefore, Galaxy has a system for storing reference sequences and pre-calculating the indices for each tool.
 They are all only stored once per Galaxy server and shared for every user.
 They are available for direct use in tools to save time.
 In this tutorial, we will be adding a new genome sequence to our Galaxy server, building it's indices for various tools and making them available for tool wrappers via the abstraction layer.